lilgast8/Startiflette/README.md

 ### Config CSS supports for `sass` gulp task

-The `sass` gulp task have options to manage css supports which can be edited in `gulp/utils/css-supports.js` file.
+The `sass` gulp task have options to manage css supports which can be updated in `gulp/utils/css-supports.js` file.

 * `cssSupports`: @type {object} List of parameters which will define CSS supports, using [Browserslist library](https://github.com/ai/browserslist).
 See [Browserslist docs](https://github.com/ai/browserslist#queries) for available queries and default value.